Creating a Network That Uses a Captive Portal with Self Sign In

 • Website FQDN with a wildcard (for example, *.amazon.com; *.com)

-15. Accounting Service: Toggle the switch on to enable this option and select the existing RADIUS Server from the drop-down list or complete the following steps to add a new RADIUS Server.
+15. Accounting Service: Toggle the switch on to enable this option and select the existing RADIUS Server from the Accounting Server drop-down list.

 Note: Use the controller as a proxy in 802.1X networks.
 A proxy AAA server is used when APs send authentication/accounting messages to the controller and the controller forwards these messages to an external AAA server.